AlexJieYang/AlexJieYang.github.io/_pages/about.md

 Conference papers
 ======
 Yang, A. J., Bu Y., Ding Y., & Liu, M.* (2024) Quantifying scientific novelty of doctoral theses with Bio-BERT model.
-(EEKEAII2024).
+Proceedings of Joint Workshop of the 5th Extraction and Evaluation of Knowledge Entities from Scientific Document and the 4th AI + Informetrics, iConference, 2024.

 Liu, M.*, Yang, A. J., Bu Y., & Ding Y. (2024) Untangling the complex pattern of international talent mobility in science.
 The 28th International Conference on Science, Technology and Innovation Indicators (STI).
 (Full Paper)

 Yang, A. J.*, Wang, Y., Kong, J., Zhang, Q., Hu, H., Wang, H., & Sanhong, D. (2023).
 The global disruption index (GDI): an incorporation of citation cascades in the disruptive index.
 Proceedings of 19th International Society of Scientometrics and Informetrics Conference (ISSI).
 (Long paper)

 Yang, A. J.*, Zhao, Y., Wang, H., & Deng, S. (2023).
 Untangle the characteristics of disruptive and consolidating citations of Nobel-winning papers.
 Proceedings of the Association for Information Science and Technology (ASIST).
-(Poster)

 Hu, H., Yang, A. J., Deng, S., Wang, D.*, Song, M., Shen, S. (2023).
 A Generative Drug–Drug Interaction Triplets Extraction Framework Based on Large Language Models.
 Proceedings of the Association for Information Science and Technology (ASIST).
-(Poster)

 Grants & Projects
 ======
+2024 Open Fund for Innovative Evaluation, Fudan University (PI)

 2021 National College Students Innovation Training Program, Ministry of Education (PI)

 National Social Science Fund Project (#19BTQ062) (Participation)